 Angioplasty and Stenting

-Angioplasty and stents can treat people with peripheral artery disease (PAD), a condition that can narrow arteries and reduce circulation at certain parts of the body.
 During an angioplasty, surgeons will thread a catheter tipped with a balloon through a small incision in your skin.
 Once the catheter reaches the intended area, the balloon inflates to widen the artery and let blood flow naturally.
-Your surgeon may decide to also insert a sturdy metal tube, called a stent, to keep the artery open after it widens.
+Your surgeon may decide to also insert a sturdy metal tube, called a stent, to keep the artery open after surgery.